Physical Therapy Guide to Developmental Delay

-The United States provides early intervention services for children with developmental delay, although each individual state has its own definition of what “developmental delay” is (see Further Reading).
+The United States provides early intervention services for children with developmental delay, although each individual state has its own definition of what "developmental delay."
 As a result, offered services may vary from state to state.
 Parents can consult with their pediatrician or family physical therapist to determine what services are offered in their state.

 Signs and Symptoms

 Parents are often the first to notice a child isn't hitting their milestones in 1 of the 5 areas of development mentioned above.
 However, lagging behind on a milestone attainment does not necessarily mean a child has developmental delay.
 Children need to demonstrate a significant delay in 1 or more areas of development.